gottfried-github/e-commerce-mongo/readme.md

 # Implementation
 ## Product and photos
 ### Satisfying the specification
-Let's consider a scenario, where when adding photos, writing to `Photos` succeeds but updating the `product` fails.
+1. Let's consider a scenario, where when adding photos, writing to `Photos` succeeds but updating the `product` fails.
 Now we're left in a situation, which violates `1` from [Product and photos](#product-and-photos).

-Another scenario is: when removing photos, removing them from `Photos` succeeds but removing the references from the `product` or removing the product fails.
-Now we're left in a situation, which violates `2` from [Product and photos](#product-and-photos), potentially - `4` from [Relation between database and files](#relation-between-database-and-files) and `5` from [Relation between database and files](#relation-between-database-and-files).
+2. Another scenario is: when removing photos, removing them from `Photos` succeeds but removing the references from the `product` or removing the product fails.
+Now we're left in a situation, which violates `2` from [Product and photos](#product-and-photos), `3` from [Relation between database and files](#relation-between-database-and-files), potentially - `4` from [Relation between database and files](#relation-between-database-and-files) and `5` from [Relation between database and files](#relation-between-database-and-files).

 ### Transactions
+Transactions solve both `1` and `2` from above.

+1. When the update to `product` fails, the write to `Photos` gets reversed.

+2. Again, when the update or delete of `product` fails, the remove operation on `Photos` gets reversed.